Masters Tournament: Early tournament years

 The first "Augusta National Invitation Tournament", as the Masters was originally known, began on March 22, 1934, and was won by Horton Smith, who took the first prize of $1,500.
-The present name was adopted in 1939.
-The first tournament was played with current holes 10 through 18 played as the first nine, and 1 through 9 as the second nine then reversed permanently to its present layout for the 1935 tournament.
+(The club could not afford to pay the winnings, so 17 Augusta National members personally chipped in instead.)
+Roberts had borrowed chairs for spectators to use from two local funeral homes, and the printed program included advertisements given for free to the club's creditors.
+Tournament passes cost $2.00.
+The tournament was played with current holes 10 through 18 played as the first nine, and 1 through 9 as the second nine, then reversed permanently to its present layout for the 1935 tournament.
+After the first tournament, around 20 new members joined ANGC, giving the club a much-needed financial lifeline.